gdi3d/learning-to-build/docs/app/frontend.md

 ```
 Here's where our user is going to paste the YouTube URL that wants to convert into an **MP3**.

-There's a few things to unpack here, but again, everything has been copied and pasted from **Bulma** with minors modifications.
+There are a few things to unpack here, but again, everything has been copied and pasted from **Bulma** with minor modifications.

 ```
 <section class="section is-large has-background-dark">